Music of Israel: Characteristics

 Vocal style also plays a role in the genre's identity.
-Israeli singers—particularly those of Yemenite origin or those performing in styles influenced by Arab music—often use a guttural, throaty enunciation.
+Israeli singers, particularly those of Yemenite origin or those performing in styles influenced by Arab music, often use a guttural, throaty enunciation.
 This vocal quality can be heard in Ein Adir KeAdonai ("There Is None So Great as God"), a traditional liturgical melody sung by Bracha Zefira.

 Music and the military

-The military establishment in Israel, along with the prominent role of the military in Israeli culture, has been a significant influence on the development of Israeli music.
+The Israel Defense Forces (IDF) have been a significant influence on the development of Israeli music and culture.

 As a result of decades of conflict with the Palestinians and neighboring Arab countries, themes of war and peace have become central to Israeli music.
 From the pre-state period to the present, many songs address topics such as war, sacrifice, loss, heroism, and the aspiration for peace.
 These songs are often melancholic in tone.
 One notable example is Eliphelet, with lyrics by Natan Alterman and music by Sasha Argov.
-Set to a hesitant melody in a minor key, the song recounts the story of a young man described as lacking in character, who dies in combat due to a thoughtless mistake.
+Set to a hesitant melody in a minor key, the song recounts the story of a young man described as lacking in character who dies in combat due to a thoughtless mistake.